startwithsierra/mangoh-to-airvantage/README.md

 ### Next

 Well, that's it.
-Easy right? 😎
+Easy right? 😎<br />
 Take a look at our other samples using IoT cards: bluetooth, WiFi, canBUS in our repository.

 ### Credits